eklucas/Little-Helpers/Intro_to_geocoding.md

 [Take me back to the top](https://github.com/eklucas/Little-Helpers/blob/master/Intro_to_geocoding.md#intro-to-geocoding)
 ###_When to geocode_
+You may find yourself with data that would benefit greatly from being plotted on a map, but you should answer a few questions about it before you try to geocode.

+1. What pieces of information do you have?
+The most important pieces of information are the street number, the street name and suffix (such as "St" or "Rd"), the street direction (such as "N"), and the zip code.
+If you're missing the zip code but you have city and state, your geocode _might_ work.
+Unfortunately street names are often repeated within cities, so to avoid confusion having the zip code is best.
+2. How dirty is the data?
+If street names are commonly misspelled, or suffixes left off, then you may need to do some cleanup before you geocode.
+It's usually not helpful if you can only geocode half of your data because the other half is too messy.
+Save yourself some time and frustration and try to get your data as clean as possible before you attempt geocoding.
+3. Are addresses repeated in your data?
+If there are three parking tickets at one address, you don't want to geocode that address three times.
+The geocoding services we discuss below will often do some geocoding for free, but there are limits.
+Usually it's helpful to create a list of unique addreses from your data, and then join that list (after it has acquired latitude and longitude from the geocoder) back to your data.

 [Take me back to the top](https://github.com/eklucas/Little-Helpers/blob/master/Intro_to_geocoding.md#intro-to-geocoding)
 ###_Things to consider_
+, and it's _really_ not helpful when sometimes geocoders [place addresses in a default position](http://www.vox.com/2014/4/21/5636040/whats-the-matter-with-kansas-and-porn) because they can't get accurate coordinates

 [Take me back to the top](https://github.com/eklucas/Little-Helpers/blob/master/Intro_to_geocoding.md#intro-to-geocoding)
 ###_Available tools_